stoplightio/studio/docs/Basics/web-vs-desktop-app.md

 The Studio Web interface is ideal for collaboration and working real time with existing hosted git repositories.
 IT is also where you will manage all your documentation.

 ### Web-Only Features
-- [Publishing](../Documentation/02-publishing.md) documentation is currently only available in Studio Web.
+- [Publishing](../Documentation/06-publishing.md) documentation is currently only available in Studio Web, but Desktop users can set up [auto publishing from CI](../Documentation/07-publishing-via-cli.md).
 - [Downloading your Project](./download-project.md) to your local harddrive.

 ## Studio Desktop